-SANTA MONICA, Calif. - Parents of students at a Santa Monica school were being asked Friday to keep their children at home and monitor them amid fears of a possible norovirus outbreak.
+SANTA MONICA, Calif.
+(KABC) -- Parents of students at a Santa Monica school were being asked Friday to keep their children at home and monitor them amid fears of a possible norovirus outbreak.

 John Adams Middle School in the Santa Monica-Malibu Unified School District was shut down after more than 100 students and faculty came down with an illness, which medical experts believe is the norovirus.

 The exact number of students affected was not clear as of Friday morning.

 "They have told us they do suspect it's norovirus.
 They are investigating.
 They're talking with people that have been infected with this illness, and they'll be doing lab tests on them, and nothing is conclusive," said Gail Pinsker, a spokesperson for the Santa Monica-Malibu Unified School District.

 The students may have been exposed to the virus while on a five-day science field trip to Yosemite, according to district officials.

 "Kids coming back on the bus on Friday, there were a few that started to exhibit symptoms of this illness, and through the weekend, we learned of more and more kids and a couple of the adults on the trip," Pinsker said.